AidanAkdogan/probability-of-backtest-overfitting/README.md

 Severe overfitting detected.
 The best backtest is almost certainly luck.
 This serves as a critical sanity check and validates the implementation.

 ---
+![Comparative PBO analysis across datasets](plots/comparative_analysis.png) **PBO correctly increases as signal-to-noise decreases, validating the framework.**
 ---
-![Comparative PBO analysis across datasets](plots/comparative_analysis.png)

-*PBO correctly increases as signal-to-noise decreases, validating the framework.*
 ---

 ## Diagnostic Visualizations